CSE512-14W/a3-wangsj-hanchuan/README.md

 Live Version:
 http://cse512-14w.github.io/a3-wangsj-hanchuan/

-## Story Board:
+## Story Board
 https://www.dropbox.com/s/mloa7q2cv7seu9p/A3_Story_Board.pdf

-## Changes between Storyboard and the Final Implementation:
+## Changes between Storyboard and the Final Implementation

 The changes we applied to final visualization includes:
 Grouping the bar chart to 19 movies each and used average for ordering.
 Because there is a lot of movies and it is easier to browse them after grouping movie with similar sorting characteristics.